bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns a list with `n` elements removed from the left.
+### Returns a list with `n` elements removed from the left

 -   Use slice notation to remove the specified number of elements from the left.
 -   Omit the last argument, `n`, to use a default value of `1`.

 ```py
 def drop(a, n = 1):